ericmakesapps/fast-ts-helpers/README.md

 # Helpers

-This repository contains a set of helpers that I've collected over time.
+This repository contains a set of helpers that I’ve created (unless otherwise specified) over time.
 I like these!
 Use them if you want.

 ## Testing

 Tests are being added!
 Feel free to add some tests too, and put up a PR.

-## Developing
+## Contributing

 Add your thing to src.
+Add some tests (please!).
 Make a PR.
 I'll review :).